 Know what pet owners value

-Every pet owner desires three things: their pet’s good health, safety, and happiness.
-The best copy taps into (and uses) those desires as a guide for their copywriting.
+Every pet owner desires three things: Their pet’s good health, safety, and happiness.
+The best copy taps into (and uses) those desires to guide their copywriting.

-Pet parents want to know how your pet food was made, where the ingredients came from, how it was handled and processed, if there are additives and if so, what they’re for and of course how safe the product is.
+That’s why, among other things, pet parents want to know how your pet food was made, where the ingredients came from, how it was handled and processed, if there are additives and if so, what they’re for.

 The pet products humans buy is a reflection, in many ways, of their own values, priorities, and preferences.
 Another way to put this is that their pet’s lifestyle mirrors their own.
 In that sense, you will want to be aware of general food and lifestyle trends.